solana-fm/docs/docs/models/account-input.md

 title: Account Input
 ---

-For more Information on AccountsInputs: https://docs.solana.com/developing/programming-model/accounts
+For more Information on Accounts in Solana: https://docs.solana.com/developing/programming-model/accounts

 ### Elements of Account Inputs